synthesizebio/pysynthbio/usage/quickstart.rst

 Generate Example Queries
 ------------------------

-The structure of the query required by the API is fixed for the current supported model (combined v1.0).
+The structure of the query required by the API is fixed for the current supported model (v1.0).
 You can use ``get_valid_query`` to get a correctly structured example dictionary.

 .. code-block:: python